You might have a TFCC wrist injury.

 Treating the TFCC Wrist Injury

 Your doctor or physical therapist will suggest treatments and exercises that over time will help to return you to normal function, including:

 - Physical Therapy

-- Splinting or bracing to immobilize the wrist
+- Splinting or bracing, like the Bullseye Wrist Band, to support the unstable wrist

 - In some cases, surgery

 The techniques used to repair TFCC tears will depend on the exact location and severity of the tear.
 If surgery is required, a wrist brace or splint is usually worn for up to six weeks postoperatively.
 After this time, your doctor or physical therapist will recommend a plan for helping you to recover through exercises or other therapy.

 While most people fully recover from a TFCC tear through either physical therapy or surgery, you may still feel mild pain or stiffness in your wrist for several years.
 Work with your doctor or hand therpist to manage any residual pain or stiffness.
 Depending on your pain level, you may need to continue to do physical therapy or wear a brace while doing certain tasks.